This website requires JavaScript.

 Situation Recommendation Expected Cost

-Built-in camera not working after all troubleshooting External USB webcam $40-$200
+Built-in camera not working after all the troubleshooting External USB webcam $40-$200

-Multiple hardware failures on older laptop New laptop or external webcam $200-$1500
+Multiple hardware failures on an older laptop New laptop or external webcam $200-$1500

 Professional streaming or recording needs High-end webcam or camera $150-$600